isaacchansky/housingilab/README.md

 Various configuration items are stored in `_config.yml`.
 You can adjust these by changing the items and rebuilding the site.

 ### To swap out images
 You will see images linked within the markdown files for various lessons.
-These images are stored in the `images/` direcotry.
+These images are stored in the `images/` directory.
 For images within the 'lesson' content we want a maximum width of 1000px and run the images through something like [imageoptim](https://imageoptim.com/mac) to ensure they are optimized for web to load as fast as possible.